duke8585/music-classifier/README.md

 - Try different algorithms (SVM, Neural Networks)
 - Use ensemble methods

-### 5. Bootstrap with MTG-Jamendo
+### 5. Use Pre-labeled Data (Optional)
-- Use MTG-Jamendo's existing tags as weak labels
+- If you have existing tagged music from other sources
 - Map their tags to your taxonomy
-- Pre-train on large dataset, fine-tune on your labels
+- Pre-train on larger dataset, fine-tune on your labels

 ## Troubleshooting